-- "2023 Notes" means the Borrower's \$150,000,000 aggregate principal amount notes due January 2023 issued in January 2018. - "2024 Notes" means the Borrower's \$350,000,000 aggregate principal amount notes due November 2024. - "2026 Notes" means the Borrower's \$300,000,000 aggregate principal amount notes due August 2026. - "ABR", when used in reference to any Loan or Borrowing, refers to whether such Loan, or the Loans constituting such Borrowing, are denominated in Dollars and bearing interest at a rate determined by reference to the Alternate Base Rate. - "Adjusted Borrowing Base" means the Borrowing Base minus the aggregate amount of Cash and Cash Equivalents included in the Portfolio Investments held by the Obligors (provided that Cash Collateral for outstanding Letters of Credit shall not be treated as a portion of the Portfolio Investments). - "Adjusted Covered Debt Balance" means, on any date, the aggregate Covered Debt Amount on such date minus the aggregate amount of Cash and Cash Equivalents included in the Portfolio Investments held by the Obligors (provided that Cash Collateral for outstanding Letters of Credit shall not be treated as a portion of the Portfolio Investments). - "Adjusted LIBO Rate" means (a) for the Interest Period for any Eurocurrency Borrowing denominated in a LIBO Quoted Currency, an interest rate per annum (rounded upwards, if necessary, to the next 1/16 of 1%) equal to (i) the LIBO Rate for such Interest Period and (b) for the Interest Period for any Eurocurrency Borrowing denominated in a Non-LIBO Quoted Currency an interest rate per annum (rounded upwards, if necessary, to the next 1/16 of 1%) equal to the LIBO Rate for such Interest Period. - "Administrative Agent" means Truist, in its capacity as administrative agent for the Lenders hereunder. - "Administrative Agent Appraisal Testing Period" has the meaning assigned to such term in Section 5.12(b) $(\underline{ii})(\underline{E})(\underline{y})$ . - "Administrative Agent's Account" means, for each Currency, an account in respect of such Currency designated by the Administrative Agent in a notice to the Borrower and the Lenders. - "Administrative Questionnaire" means an administrative questionnaire in a form supplied by the Administrative Agent. - "Advance Rate" has the meaning assigned to such term in Section 5.13. - "Affected Currency" has the meaning assigned to such term in Section 2.13.
+- "2023 Notes" means the Borrower's \$150,000,000 aggregate principal amount notes due January 2023 issued in January 2018. - "2024 Notes" means the Borrower's \$350,000,000 aggregate principal amount notes due November 2024. - "2026 Notes" means the Borrower's \$300,000,000 aggregate principal amount notes due August 2026. - "ABR", when used in reference to any Loan or Borrowing, refers to whether such Loan, or the Loans constituting such Borrowing, are denominated in Dollars and bearing interest at a rate determined by reference to the Alternate Base Rate. - "Adjusted Borrowing Base" means the Borrowing Base minus the aggregate amount of Cash and Cash Equivalents included in the Portfolio Investments held by the Obligors (provided that Cash Collateral for outstanding Letters of Credit shall not be treated as a portion of the Portfolio Investments). - "Adjusted Covered Debt Balance" means, on any date, the aggregate Covered Debt Amount on such date minus the aggregate amount of Cash and Cash Equivalents included in the Portfolio Investments held by the Obligors (provided that Cash Collateral for outstanding Letters of Credit shall not be treated as a portion of the Portfolio Investments). - "Adjusted Eurocurrency Rate" means (a) for the Interest Period for any Eurocurrency Borrowing denominated in Dollars, an interest rate per annum (rounded upwards, if necessary, to the next 1/16 of 1%) equal to (i) the Eurocurrency Rate for such Interest Period multiplied by (ii) the Statutory Reserve Rate for such Interest Period and (b) for the Interest Period for any Eurocurrency Borrowing denominated in a Currency (other than Dollars) an interest rate per annum (rounded upwards, if necessary, to the next 1/100 of 1%) equal to the Eurocurrency Rate for such Interest Period for such Currency. - "Administrative Agent" means Truist, in its capacity as administrative agent for the Lenders hereunder. - "Administrative Agent Appraisal Testing Period" has the meaning assigned to such term in Section 5.12(b) (ii)(E)(y). - "Administrative Agent's Account" means, for each Currency, an account in respect of such Currency designated by the Administrative Agent in a notice to the Borrower and the Lenders. - "Administrative Questionnaire" means an administrative questionnaire in a form supplied by the Administrative Agent. - "Advance Rate" has the meaning assigned to such term in Section 5.13. - "Affected Currency" has the meaning assigned to such term in Section 2.13.